-New and Continuing Activities Planned for FY2020-2021
+New and Continuing Activities Planned for FY2021-2022

-New (Based on a review the Blinn College District's drug and alcohol programming, the following new initiatives will be conducted for FY2020-21 to better meet the needs of students and employees.
+New (Based on a review the Blinn College District's drug and alcohol programming, the following new initiatives will be conducted for FY2021-22 to better meet the needs of students and employees.

-- o SLA to sponsor alcohol awareness events and misuse of prescription drugs - o National Collegiate Alcohol Awareness Week - o Community Resource Fair Fall and Spring Semesters: Have materials available to students from BVCASA. - Safe Spring Break Week Events - o Alcohol Awareness bulletin boards in the residence halls - Alcohol Awareness programs in each residence hall - o BVCASA will be brought in to address Alcohol Awareness - SRM & Title IX display exhibits during the fall and spring semesters on Sexual Assault Awareness Month - Annual communication to employees regarding relevant College District policies and dangers of alcohol and drug abuse. - Ocontinue campaign that automatically sends an annual notification to all students about policies of drugs and alcohol, College District policies, federal, state, and local penalties, health risks, and resources for those needing help. - o Conduct student discipline reviews each semester to ensure that disciplinary actions are following College District policy and are being consistently to all students.
+- SLA to sponsor alcohol awareness events and misuse of prescription drugs - o National Collegiate Alcohol Awareness Week - o Community Resource Fair Fall and Spring Semesters: Have materials available to students

-- Continuing (Based on a review the Blinn College District's drug and alcohol programming, the following initiatives will be continued for FY2018-19 to better meet the needs of students and employees.) - o Residential Life presentations - Athletic presentations - Mental Health Week presentations - o Community Alcohol & Substance Awareness Partnership (CASAP) - o Alternative Spring Breaks - Annual communication to employees regarding relevant College District policies and dangers of alcohol and drug abuse. - Continue campaign that automatically sends an annual notification to all students about policies of drugs and alcohol, College District policies, federal, state, and local penalties, health risks, and resources for those needing help. - Drug and alcohol awareness presentations at student activities leadership trainings. - Conduct student discipline reviews each semester to ensure that disciplinary actions are following College District policy and are being consistently to all students.
+- from BVCASA. - o Safe Spring Break Week Events - Alcohol Awareness bulletin boards in the residence halls - o Alcohol Awareness programs in each residence hall - o SRM & Title IX display exhibits during the fall and spring semesters on Sexual Assault Awareness Month - o Annual communication to employees regarding relevant College District policies and dangers of alcohol and drug abuse. - Ocontinue campaign that automatically sends an annual notification to all students about policies of drugs and alcohol, College District policies, federal, state, and local penalties, health risks, and resources for those needing help. - o Conduct student discipline reviews each semester to ensure that disciplinary actions are following College District policy and are being consistently to all students. - Continuing (Based on a review of the Blinn College District's drug and alcohol programming, the following initiatives will be continued for FY2022-23 to better meet the needs of students and employees.) - Residential Life presentations - Athletic presentations - Mental Health materials for campus events and advertising of available Counseling Services on campus - Alternative Spring Breaks - o Annual communication to employees regarding relevant College District policies and dangers of alcohol and drug abuse. - Ocontinue campaign that automatically sends an annual notification to all students about policies of drugs and alcohol, College District policies, federal, state, and local penalties, health risks, and resources for those needing help. - o Drug and alcohol awareness presentations at student activities leadership trainings. - Conduct student discipline reviews each semester to ensure that disciplinary actions are following College District policy and are being consistently to all students.